 EPA aims to locate our ambient monitoring stations so they give a good representation of the air quality experienced by the public.
 As most of the Victorian population lives and works close to roads, most of our stations are in population centres next to roads.
 This can mean we do not always comply with one of the requirements of the Australian Standard for siting (AS 3580.1.1), which specifies that air monitoring stations should be more than 50 metres away from a road.

 Read more about our National Association of Testing Authorities (NATA) accreditation.

-Morwell South: Monitoring for PM2.5 is offline due to technical difficulties and no PM2.5 data is being collected at this site.
+Brooklyn: Monitoring for PM2.5 is offline due to technical difficulties and PM2.5 data is not being collected at this site.
 EPA technicians are working to fix the problem.
-(23 March 2023)
+(4 December 2023)

 Are you a developer looking to connect to our application program interface (API)?